 For very simple scenes, setting the V-Ray Renderer→ Options → Light Evaluation Mode drop-down to Full Lights Evaluation may speed up the rendering of volumetric effects.

 For more information on Adaptive Lights, take a look at the Understanding Adaptive Lights article.

 Thick (highly opaque) Smoke renders faster than thin (highly transparent) Smoke because the lighting calculations for voxels completely hidden behind other, opaque voxels, can be skipped entirely.

-If your Smoke is dense, you can speed up rendering further try enabling the Use Probabilistic Shading option in the Environment and Effects window to see if that gives you a boost in render speeds.
+If your Smoke is dense, you can speed up rendering further by enabling the Use Probabilistic Shading option in the Environment and Effects window to see if that gives you a boost in render speeds.

 If your Smoke is highly transparent, Probabilistic Volumetrics won't make much of a difference, and in some cases may even slow down your renders.